Home Federal Crimes Environmental Crime

 Have Werksman Jackson & Quinn LLP on Your Side

-If you have been charged with an environmental crime, your first step should be to contact a defense attorney at Werksman Jackson & Quinn LLP.
+If you have been charged with an environmental crime, your first step should be to contact a Los Angeles defense lawyer at Werksman Jackson & Quinn LLP.

 Our experienced Los Angeles environmental crime attorneys will explain the law surrounding the charge, explain the potential penalties associated with conviction, and discuss possible defenses that might apply to your case.
 We will also be able to answer any questions that you have about how your case might proceed through court proceedings.